Parabolic Deligne-Lusztig varieties: Eigenspaces and roots of

-\begin{lemma} Let $w\phi$ be a $\zeta_d$-good maximal element, let $I$ be as in Lemma \ref{good-zeta-maximal} and let $V_1$ be the fixed point subspace of $w\phi$ in the space spanned by the root lines of $W_I$; then $w\phi$ is regular in the coset $C_W(V_1)w\phi$. \end{lemma} \begin{proof}Let $W'=C_W(V_1)$; we first note that since $w\phi$ normalizes $V_1$ it normalizes also $W'$, so $W'w\phi$ is indeed a reflection coset.
-We have thus only to prove that $C_{W'}(V)$ is trivial, where $V$ is the $\zeta_d$-eigenspace of $w\phi$.
+\begin{lemma} Let $w\phi$ be the image in $W\phi$ of a non-extendable $(d,2k)$-periodic element $\bI\xrightarrow{\bw\phi}\bI$, let $I$ be the image of $\bI$ and let $V_1$ be the fixed point subspace of $w\phi$ in the space spanned by the root lines of $W_I$; then $w\phi$ is regular in the coset $C_W(V_1)w\phi$. \end{lemma} \begin{proof}Let $W'=C_W(V_1)$; we first note that since $w\phi$ normalizes $V_1$ it normalizes also $W'$, so $W'w\phi$ is indeed a reflection coset.
+We have thus only to prove that $C_{W'}(V)$ is trivial, where $V$ is the $e^{2ik\pi/d}$-eigenspace of $w\phi$.
 This last group is generated by the reflections with respect to roots both orthogonal to $V$ and to $V_1$, which are the roots of $W_I=C_W(V)$ orthogonal to $V_1$.
 Since $w\phi$ preserves a chamber of $W_I$, the sum $v$ of the positive roots of $W_I$ with respect to the order defined by this chamber is in $V_1$ and is in the chamber: this is well known for a true root system; here we have taken all the roots to be of length 1 but the usual proof (see \cite[Chapitre VI \S1, Proposition 29]{bbk}) is still valid.
-Since no root is orthogonal to a vector $v$ inside a chamber, $W_I$ has no root orthogonal to $V_1$, hence $C_{W'}(V)=\{1\}$. \end{proof} Note that the map $C_{W'}(w\phi)=N_{W'}(V)\to N_W(V)/C_W(V)$ in the above proof is injective, but not always surjective: if $W$ of type $E_7$, if $\phi=\Id$ and $\zeta=i$, a fourth root of unity, then $N_W(V)/C_W(V)$ is the complex reflection group $G_8$, while $W'$ is of type $D_4$ and $N_{W'}(V)/C_{W'}(V)$ is the complex reflection group $G(4,2,2)$.
-However, we will see in appendix 1 that there are only 4 such cases for irreducible groups $W$; to see in the other cases that $C_{W'}(w\phi)\simeq N_W(V)/C_W(V)$ it is sufficient to check that they have same reflection degrees, which is a simple arithmetic check on the reflection degrees of $W$ and $W'$.
+Since no root is orthogonal to a vector $v$ inside a chamber, $W_I$ has no root orthogonal to $V_1$, hence $C_{W'}(V)=\{1\}$. \end{proof} One could hope that the above lemma reduces the classification of $d$-good maximal elements to that of regular elements; however the map $C_{W'}(w\phi)=N_{W'}(V)\to N_W(V)/C_W(V)$ with the notations of the above proof is injective, but not always surjective: for example, if $W$ of type $E_7$, and $\phi=\Id$ and $d=4$, then $N_W(V)/C_W(V)$ is the complex reflection group $G_8$, while $W'$ is of type $D_4$ and $N_{W'}(V)/C_{W'}(V)$ is the complex reflection group $G(4,2,2)$.
+However, there are only 3 such cases for irreducible groups $W$; the group $N_W(V)/C_W(V)$ was determined in appendix 1 in all other cases by the equality $C_{W'}(w\phi)\simeq N_W(V)/C_W(V)$, which is proved by checking that $C_{W'}(w\phi)$ and $N_W(V)/C_W(V)$ have the same reflection degrees, a simple arithmetic check on the reflection degrees of $W$ and $W'$; indeed, recall that when $V$ is a maximal $\zeta$-eigenspace, the group $N_W(V)/C_W(V)$ is a complex reflection group acting on $V$, with reflection degrees the reflection degrees of $W$ satisfying the arithmetic condition given for instance in \cite[5.6]{Br} (when $\phi=\Id$, the reflection degrees divisible by $d$).